-Having missing teeth replaced is important to good oral health.
-A dental implant may be required to support a tooth replacement by your dentist.
-Our Ontario dentists describe the dental implant procedure in this blog post.
+Having missing teeth replaced is essential to good oral health.
+Your dentist may recommend a dental implant to support a tooth replacement.
+Our Deep River dentists explain the dental implant procedure in this post.

 What is a dental implant?

-A dental implant is an artificial tooth root that your dentist surgically inserts into your jaw bone to support a tooth replacement, such as a dental crown, bridge, or dentures.
-A dental implant and a tooth replacement work together to mimic the appearance and function of a natural tooth.
+Your dentist will surgically insert a dental implant - an artificial tooth root - into your jawbone to support a tooth replacement such as a dental crown, bridge or dentures.
+A dental implant and a tooth replacement work together to mimic the function and appearance of a natural tooth.

-A dental implant is made up of two parts: a titanium rod that is inserted into the jaw bone and serves as the tooth's root, and an abutment that attaches to the rod and holds the implant in place.
+The dental implant is comprised of two parts: a titanium rod that's inserted into the jawbone and serves as the tooth's root.
+An abutment attached to the rod holds the implant in place.

 As a first step, your dentist will most likely conduct a comprehensive examination of your teeth and gums.
 Complete medical history, physical exam, X-rays, impressions of the teeth, and potentially a CT scan will usually all be performed as part of the assessment.